Femtoscopy can tell whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances or virtual states: Acknowledgments

-\emph{Acknowledgments.} We thank Eulogio Oset for a careful reading of the present manuscript.
-This work is partly supported by the National Key R\&D Program of China under Grant No. 2023YFA1606700.
-Zhi-Wei Liu acknowledges support from the National Natural Science Foundation of China under Grant No.12347180, China Postdoctoral Science Foundation under Grant No.2023M740189, and the Postdoctoral Fellowship Program of CPSF under Grant No.GZC20233381.
+We thank Eulogio Oset for a careful reading of the original manuscript.
+We also thank the anonymous referees for their valuable comments, which helped greatly improve our manuscript.
+This work is partly supported by the National Key R\&D Program of China (2023YFA1606703) and the National Natural Science Foundation of China (12435007).
+Zhi-Wei Liu acknowledges support from the National Natural Science Foundation of China (12405133, 12347180), China Postdoctoral Science Foundation (2023M740189), and the Postdoctoral Fellowship Program of CPSF (GZC20233381).